edac-epscor/nmepscor-data-collection-form/README.md

 * See https://docs.djangoproject.com/en/1.6/howto/deployment/checklist/
   - Be sure debug is False
 * python manage.py bower_install (Gather proper JS versions, choose bootstrap 3.0.0)
+  - Note: this requires a fairly recent version of node and npm
 * python manage.py collectstatic (collect static files for serving outside of wsgi)
   - Add the folder this creates as an apache served folder
 * I believe this entire app is now 'rooted' within whatever folder it lies in